bhavyamalik25/Searchify/README.md

 📈 Project Logic
 The system works by creating a virtual index of all stored text.
 When a user submits a query, the backend doesn't just look for matches; it identifies the most relevant "snippets" of text, ensures the UI reflects the user's preferred theme, and updates the search history in real-time.

-Would you like me to help you customize the Terracotta and Slate color codes in your style.css to match this new README vibe?